patrickweigelt/BotanizeR/README.md

 ## 2. Functions

-An overview over all functions and data is given **[here](https://patrickweigelt.github.io/BotanizeR/reference/index.html)**.
+An overview of all functions and data is given **[here](https://patrickweigelt.github.io/BotanizeR/reference/index.html)**.